Robert W. Baird lifts Swvl Holdings Corp. [SWVL] price estimate. Who else is bullish?

 Swvl Holdings Corp.
-[NASDAQ: SWVL] traded at a high on 12/30/22, posting a 29.86 gain after which it closed the day’ session at $0.14.
+[NASDAQ: SWVL] jumped around 0.16 points on Friday, while shares priced at $0.30 at the close of the session, up 115.36%.
 The company report on December 30, 2022 that Swvl Announces Commencement of Strategic Review Process.

 Will You Miss Out On This Growth Stock Boom?